BZoennchen/supercollider-book/intro.md

 What better way to get started than doing what I may be best at: coding.
 Being creative by producing sound was the essential puzzle I was always looking for -- a strong connection between computer science and art.

-## About the Author
+## Who is Speaking?

+>One’s stories persuade one’s audience that one is a particular kind of person.
+When one is one’s own audience, the telling amounts to having a self. -- Leslie Ervine, Even Better Than the Real Thing

+Who am I?
+Is there anything like *The Self*, without others?
 From the bottom of my heart, I am a computer scientist.
 But I may have to clarify my interpretation of the term.
-I mean computer scientist in the sense of studying.
+I mean computer scientist in the sense of studying different aspects of computation:

 + **information:** what is information, and how can we create, manipulate and interpret it?
 + **computation:** what is computable, and what do we mean by that?